Irinjalakuda: Railways

 The nearest railway station is the Irinjalakuda Railway Station which is about 8 km east of the town at Kallettumkara.
 Irinjalakuda Railway Station is managed by the Southern Railway of Indian Railways.
-A total of 39 trains, including superfast, express and passenger trains, have stoppage here.
+A total of 44 trains, including superfast, express and passenger trains, have stoppage here.
 Thrissur railway station is the nearest major railhead with stop for all trains, which is just 22 km from Irinjalakuda.

-Irinjalakuda Sorting (Railway Mail Services) also functions at Kallettumkara in the premises of post office.
-There are daily trains available from Irinjalakuda to Chennai, Bengaluru, Mangaluru, Tiruchirapalli, Coimbatore, Madurai, Trivandrum, Kozhikode, Vijayawada, Nagpur, Pune, Tirupati/Renigunta, Warangal and Salem.
+Trains are available from Irinjalakuda to Chennai, Bengaluru, Pune, Visakhapatnam, Mangaluru, Tiruchirapalli, Coimbatore, Madurai, Trivandrum, Kozhikode, Vijayawada, Nagpur, Tirupati/Renigunta, Warangal, Salem, Lucknow, Bhopal, Kanpur, Gorakhpur, Baruni, Raipur, Indore and Bilaspur.

 Nearest Airport

-The nearest airport is the Cochin International Airport at Nedumbassery, which is 38 km away.
+The nearest airport is the Cochin International Airport at Nedumbassery, which is 38 km away from the town and 30km from the railway station.
 The airport is well connected to all major airports in India and also connected to many foreign cities.
 Direct flights are available to Chennai, New Delhi, Mumbai, Bangalore, and Kolkata.